 - a project description including your rationale for the project, what the project is, the expected project outcome(s) from the Sprint and desired support during the Sprint

-- a description for how your project would positively impact student learning and/or experience
+- a description of how your project would positively impact student learning and/or experience

 The revised or new course/course elements must be taught during the 2019-20 academic year.